SobyDamn/SearchAlgorithmPlayground/README.md

 ![EdgeWeightEdit](/static/edge_weight_edit.gif)

-To delete a node double click on it and then hit _ENTER_ on keyboard
+To delete a node double click on it and then hit _DELETE_ on keyboard

 ![DeleteNodeWithEdge](/static/delete_node_with_edge.gif)